France - The Southern Coast 9 Days

 <Scroll down to the bottom of the page to view the Photo Gallery>

-• Aim for May–June or September–October.
-Avoid July and August to skip extreme crowds and peak pricing.
+• Best months: May–June or September–October.
+Avoid July and August to skip huge crowds and high prices.

 • If you visit in the off-season, most hotels and restaurants stay open, but seaside restaurants may be closed.